 Description.
-Low power output, frequency modulated, continuous wave radars, initially designed for naval navigation but with very expandable technology.
+Low power output, frequency modulated continuous wave radars, initially designed for naval navigational purposes but with the technology expandable to many other uses as well.

-Scout is the first member of a family of stealthy radars which, due to their low probability of detection by ESM techniques, is likely to reverse the current balance of capabilities between radar range and electronic warfare systems detection capability.
+Scout is the first member of a family of stealthy radars, which, due to their low probability of detection by ESM techniques, is likely to reverse the current balance of capabilities between radar range and electronic warfare systems detection capability.

-Both Scout and Pilot share a common background, but are now two distinctly separate products, each by a different manufacturer.
-This will be reflected in the anticipated future division of this report into two reports.
+Both Scout and Pilot share a common background but are now two distinctly separate products, each by a different manufacturer.
+This will be reflected in the future division of this report in two.